RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/README.md

 ### FlashPro Express
 This project includes FlashPro Express projects that can be used to program the development boards FPGA.
 A standalone installer for FlashPro Express is available [here](https://www.microsemi.com/products/fpga-soc/design-resources/programming/flashpro#software) .
 Please note that you only need to install this standalone version of FlashPro Express if you do not have Libero tools installed.

-* The first FlashPro Express Project, IGL2_CoreRISCV_BaseDesign, contains a simple RISCV design which allows users to use basic peripherals such as GPIO, UART and Timers.
+* The first FlashPro Express Project, PROC_SUBSYSTEM_BaseDesign, contains a simple RISCV design which allows users to use basic peripherals such as GPIO, UART and Timers.
-* The second FlashPro Express Project, IGL2_CoreRISCV_TickTackToe, contains the design used along side of the TickTackToe example software found [here](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/tree/master/ExampleSoftware) .
+* The second FlashPro Express Project, PROC_SUBSYSTEM_TickTackToe, contains the design used along side of the TickTackToe example software found [here](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/tree/master/ExampleSoftware) .
 To use this deisgn a daughter board is needed from Adafruit, more information on this can be found [here](https://www.adafruit.com/product/1651)

 ### Libero
 Libero is Microsemi's FPGA design tool.
 You will need this tool if you wish to modify the example FPGA designs.
 Libero is available from [here](https://www.microsemi.com/products/fpga-soc/design-resources/design-software/libero-soc#downloads).